MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-documents-tab-entity-main-form.md

 ![Document files tab.](media/document-files-tab.png)

 > [!IMPORTANT]
-> To use this feature document management must be enabled.
-For more information see: [Manage documents using SharePoint](/dynamics365/customer-engagement/admin/manage-documents-using-sharepoint)
+> To use this feature you must enable document management.
+More information: [Manage documents using SharePoint](/dynamics365/customer-engagement/admin/manage-documents-using-sharepoint)

 ## Add the documents tab in the FormXML